DHI/mikepluspy/README.md

 ## Installation

-The version of MIKE+ PY you install must match the version of MIKE+ installed on your desktop.
+The version of MIKE+Py you install must match the version of MIKE+ installed on your desktop.

 > [!NOTE]
-> MIKE+ PY is not yet available on PyPI since it is in the initial development stages.
+> MIKE+Py is not yet available on PyPI since it is in the initial development stages.

 | MIKE+ Version | Install command|
 |:--------------|:---------------|